Wi-Fi security tips

-Even with the very best encryption, your network security is only as strong as the password it uses.
+Remember, even with the very best encryption, your network security is only as strong as the password it uses.
 Using a weak password could allow a hacker to gain access to your network within a few minutes.
-Since September 2008 Plusnet routers use a strong wireless password as standard which is unlikely to need changing.
-Even so, you should be aware that the password is printed on the bottom of your router and the setup sticker (if included).

 Your router password

-Changing router settings is as easy as using a web browser to access your router's internal setup page.
+Changing router settings is easy, as using a web browser you can access your router's internal setup page.
 Anyone who is connected to your network can do this if they know the IP address of your router and the router username and password.
-The default login details for most routers are basic and publically known, so it's a good idea to change the default password to something stronger.

-Plusnet routers are set up with a strong password that shouldn't need changing, but you should be aware that the password is printed on the bottom of your router and the setup sticker (if included).
-Please see How to change the password on our Thomson routers if you'd like to change your Plusnet router password.
+Plusnet routers are set up with a strong password that shouldn't need changing, but you should be aware that the password is printed on your router (usually on the back or bottom) and the reference card.

 The Wireless network name (or SSID) is the name you look for when scanning for available networks.

-You should consider changing it to put a potential hacker off.
-This is because they'll see you've made some effort to secure your wireless network.
+If you're not using a Plusnet router, you may want to consider changing the network name.
+This can put a potential hacker off because they'll see you've made some effort to secure your wireless network.

 While it seems obvious to call your network My Home Network, or something similar to identify it as your own, this can make it easy for a hacker to identify where your network is.